Single-minute exchange of die

 Single-minute digit exchange of die (SMED) is one of the many lean production methods for reducing inefficiencies in a manufacturing process.
 It provides a rapid and efficient way of converting a manufacturing process from running the current product to running the next product.
-This rapid changeover is key to reducing production lot sizes, and thereby reducing uneven flow (Mura), production loss and output variability.
+This is key to reducing production lot sizes, and reducing uneven flow (Mura), production loss, and output variability.

-The phrase "single minute" does not mean that all changeovers and startups should take only one minute, but that they should take less than 10 minutes (in other words, "single-digit minute").
+The phrase "single minute" does not mean that all changeovers and startups should only take one minute, rather, it should take less than 10 minutes ("single-digit minute").
 A closely associated yet more difficult concept is one-touch exchange of die (OTED), which says changeovers can and should take less than 100 seconds.
 A die is a tool used in manufacturing.
-However SMED's utility is not limited to manufacturing (see value stream mapping).
+However, SMED's utility is not limited to manufacturing (see value stream mapping).

 History

-Frederick Taylor analyzed non-value-adding parts of setups in his 1911 book, Shop Management (page 171).
+Frederick Winslow Taylor analyzed non-value-adding parts of setups in his 1911 book, Shop Management (page 171).
 However, he did not create any method or structured approach around it.

-Frank Gilbreth studied and improved working processes in many different industries, from bricklaying to surgery.
+Frank Bunker Gilbreth studied and improved working processes in many different industries, from bricklaying to surgery.
 As part of his work, he also looked into changeovers.
 His book Motion Study (also from 1911) described approaches to reduce setup time.

 Even Henry Ford's factories were using some setup reduction techniques.
 In the 1915 publication Ford Methods and Ford Shops, setup reduction approaches were clearly described.
 However, these approaches never became mainstream.
 For most parts during the 20th century, the economic order quantity was the gold standard for lot sizing.